accepting new clients online & in-person

 Relationships can become strained, especially when one person is neurodivergent.
 Misunderstandings can lead to miscommunication and loss of connection.
 Therapy for families - parents, siblings and intimate partnerships may benefit from the expertise of a psychotherapist.

 I understand that it can be both socially and practically difficult to have face-to-face appointments.
 That's why I provide online therapy, but I also have access to rooms in Essex, if required.
-I provide a flexible approach, whilst valuing boundaries at the same time.
+There is an additional fee for the room cost contribution if you opt for in-person appointments.